devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 ### 6. Post-deployment Stage

-If you want to Configure actions like Jira ticket close, that you want to run after the deployment, you can configure such actions in the post-deployment stages.
+If you want to run actions like closure of Jira ticket after the deployment, you can configure such actions in the post-deployment stages.

 Post-deployment stages are similar to pre-deployment stages.
 The difference is, pre-deployment executes before the CD pipeline execution and post-deployment executes after the CD pipeline execution.
 The configuration of post-deployment stages is similar to the pre-deployment stages.